KziolkowskiWx/UAMaps/README.md

 ```

 This will plot dewpoint on the station plot for 850 and 925 (700 mb will always default to dewpoint depression) and theta-e for 700, 850, and 925 mb instead of temperature.
 A solid red line (0 degrees C) will always be plotted on 700, 850, and 925 mb to highlight the freezing level, and a brown 10 degrees C line on 700 mb is also always plotted for thunderstorm analysis.

+## Output

+By default, this script will output upper air maps as PNG files.
+Using the option `--compress_output` will enable more aggressive PNG optimization, including compression and indexing, reducing the file size by approximately 60%.
+This comes at the cost of an increased run time.